decaprime/VampireCommandFramework/README.md

 Middleware is perfect for implementing permissions and roles, cooldowns, logging, command costs, rate limiting, and other cross-cutting concerns that should apply across commands even from other VCF plugins.

+ [V Roles](https://github.com/Odjit/VRoles) is an example of a Middleware plugin for VCF that adds in roles that commands and users can get assigned.

 Example middleware:
 ```csharp
 public class CooldownMiddleware : CommandMiddleware